-The price of our common stock (including common stock represented by CHESS Depositary Interests (CDIs)) may be affected by developments directly affecting our business and by developments out of our control or unrelated to us.
+The price of our common stock (including common stock represented by CHESS Depositary Interests (CDIs)) may be affected by developments directly affecting our business as well as by developments out of our control or not specific to us.
+The price of our common stock dropped significantly when the FDA issued its 2011 CRL with respect to ILUVIEN for DME.
 The biotechnology sector, in particular, and the stock market generally, are vulnerable to abrupt changes in investor sentiment.
-Prices of securities and trading volume of companies in the biotechnology industry, including ours, can swing dramatically in ways unrelated to, or that bear a disproportionate relationship to, operating performance.
-The price of our stock (and CDIs) and their trading volumes may fluctuate based on a number of factors including, but not limited to:
+Prices of securities and trading volume of companies in the biotechnology industry, including ours, can swing dramatically in ways unrelated to, or that bear a disproportionate relationship to, our performance.
+The price of our common stock (and CDIs) and their trading volumes may fluctuate based on a number of factors including, but not limited to:

-- clinical trial results and other product and technological developments and innovations; - FDA and other governmental regulatory actions, receipt and timing of approvals of our product candidates, and any denials and withdrawals of approvals; - · competitive factors, including the commercialization of new products in our markets by our competitors; - advancements with respect to treatment of the diseases targeted by our product candidates; - developments relating to collaborative partners, including execution and termination of agreements, achievement of milestones and receipt of payments; - the success of our collaborative partners in marketing any approved products and the amount and timing of the royalties payable to us; - availability and cost of capital and our financial and operating results; - changes in reimbursement policies or other practices relating to our product candidates or the pharmaceutical industry generally; - meeting, exceeding or failing to meet analysts' or investors' expectations, and changes in evaluations and recommendations by securities analysts; - · economic, industry and market conditions, changes or trends; and - · other factors unrelated to us or the biotechnology industry.
+- clinical trials and their results and other product and technological developments and innovations; - FDA and other domestic and international governmental regulatory actions, receipt and timing of approvals of our product candidates, and any denials and withdrawal of approvals; - · competitive factors, including the commercialization of new products in our markets by our competitors; - advancements with respect to treatment of the diseases targeted by our product candidates; - developments relating to and actions by collaborative partners, including execution, amendment and termination of agreements, achievement of milestones and receipt of payments; - · the success of our collaborative partners in marketing any approved products and the amount and timing of payments to us; - · availability and cost of capital and our financial and operating results; - changes in reimbursement policies or other practices relating to our product candidates or the pharmaceutical industry generally; - · meeting, exceeding or failing to meet analysts' or investors' expectations, and changes in evaluations and recommendations by securities analysts; - · economic, industry and market conditions, changes or trends; and - other factors unrelated to us or the biotechnology industry.